Ayushi1234-M/React-food-ordering-app/README.md

 Developed an attractive food ordering application, designed to resemble the user experience of an e-commerce platform.
 It includes features such as adding items to the cart, adjusting quantities, and filtering by categories.
-Implemented Redux Toolkit for state management and React Router for navigation
+Implemented Redux Toolkit for state management and React Router for navigation.

 # Getting Started with Create React App